-Be warned that the Croatians are brutally honest – some too much so for my taste – but for the most part, you have to just roll with it.
+Be warned that the Croatians are brutally honest – some too much so for my taste – but you have to roll with it for the most part.
 It will be worth it; my Croatian friends are worth their weight in gold – I treasure them dearly.

 It’s always who you know.
-So network.
-You will have to ask a lot of people for references and help along the way.
+So, network.
+You will have to ask many people for references and help along the way.
 We never networked at the start; it seemed so fake.
-But now I realize, here in Croatia, that old saying rings true, it is not what you know – but who.
-Don’t fight it, just go with it.
+But now I realize, here in Croatia, that old saying rings true: it is not what you know – but who.
+Don’t fight it; go with it.

-You will have to do a lot of rubbish admin types jobs, just like you would any place in the world.
+You will have to do many rubbish admin types jobs, just like anywhere in the world.
 But here, things are beyond disorganized.

 While at government offices (and doctors), be warned.
 There are these breaks known as ‘pauza.’
-Its when the whole place goes on a lunch break, and you just have to wait the 30 mins till they come back.
-Do your homework, find out when they are and avoid them like the plague.
+It’s when the whole place goes on a lunch break, and you must wait 30 minutes until they return.
+Please do your homework, find out when they are, and avoid them like the plague.

 If your request is out of the ordinary, or you need extra help, or the staff member is having a bad day, you’ll probably end up leaving in a bad mood and with nothing accomplished.
-I always now assume that I cant complete a task, and then if I do it’s a win.
-But, usually, when I do not, I take myself to a cafe and shake it off, and try again in a few days.
+I always assume that I can’t complete a task, and then if I do, it’s a win.
+But, usually, when I do not, I take myself to a cafe and, shake it off, and try again in a few days.

 Racism in Croatia.
 I do not have any firsthand experience with it.
-I never confirm, nor deny racism rumors in Croatia on my blog, social media or in any form.
+I never confirm nor deny racism rumors in Croatia on my blog, social media, or any form.
 And I do not plan to start now.
-That said if you want to read a post which covers both sides of the topic I suggest you start here.
+If you want to read a post covering both sides of the topic, I suggest you start here.